 Hanging or mounting your wood sign on a wall is a simple process.
 Displaying your wood sign is a pride issue as well as something you will be able to look at and smile at every time you see the wood sign on the wall.
 However, there are several considerations you may need to look at before hanging or mounting your wood sign.

-Mounting or hanging your wood sign on the wall or ceiling is straight forward.
-The solution is to ensure the presentation of your wood sign is level, centered and safely mounted on the wall or ceiling.
-Key also is to use the correct mounting or hanging hardware for the size and weight of the wood sign.
+Mounting or hanging your wood sign on the wall or ceiling is straightforward.
+The solution is to ensure the presentation of your wood sign is level, centered, and safely mounted on the wall or ceiling.
+The key also is to use the correct mounting or hanging hardware for the size and weight of the wood sign.

 I thought hanging a wood sign, sometimes called a plaque, was straightforward.
 However, after my research for the customers of my wood sign business, I discovered there are several considerations that you need to look at for your wood sign.